Earth Crisis Blinkers

 This is my version:

-My version uses the terms and ordering of the Stockholm Resilience Centre’s Planetary Boundaries (the orange zone, named here as Earth boundaries).
+My version uses the terms and ordering of the Stockholm Resilience Centre’s Planetary Boundaries (the orange zone, that I’ve shortened to Earth boundaries).
 This presents a quantitative set of nine planetary boundaries within which humanity can continue to develop and thrive for generations to come.
-Several are significantly breached, and Climate Change is en route to be even more significantly breached with catastrophic consequences.
-Some of the others have not yet been quantified.
+Several are significantly breached beyond the safe operating space, including Climate Change.
+Ocean acidification, linked to both climate change and biogeochemical flows, is close to overshoot.

-In my version I’ve also added distinct zones:
+In my Blinkers diagram I’ve also added distinct zones:

 - The Solution space in the centre — in the blue ring